kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 keeping them up to date with what's going on is a surefire way to lose their trust and to make them unhappy.

-It starts with simply informing users of the new things that ship.
+It starts with simply informing users of the new features that ship.
 This can be done through a Slack channel, a newsletter, a blog or a town hall meeting.
 We use a combination of all of these, but the most important thing is that you inform your users of what's coming.
 An added benefit of this is helps push adoption of new features and excitement around the platform by showcasing innovation.

-The next step is informing users on what will ship when.
+The next step is informing users on what will ship and when.
 This will help users plan their work and to know what to expect, but it also helps users feel involved when they see their requests being planned.
 This can be done through a roadmap, a technical forum, or a blog.
 We use a combination of all of these, but the easiest way to do this is to have a roadmap that you keep up to date on a